wayou/WebFundamentals/src/content/en/fundamentals/security/eme/basics.md

       }
     };

-Find out more about MSE in the HTML5 Rocks article.
+Find out more about MSE in the [MSE primer](/web/fundamentals/getting-started/primers/media-source-extensions).

 ## Related technology &num;2&colon; Dynamic Adaptive Streaming over HTTP (DASH)

 Multi-device, multi-platform, mobile — whatever you call it, the web is often experienced under conditions of changeable connectivity.
 Dynamic, adaptive delivery is crucial for coping with bandwidth constraints and variability in the multi-device world.

 DASH (aka MPEG-DASH) is designed to enable the best possible media delivery in a flaky world, for both streaming and download.
-Several other technologies do something similar — such as [Apple's HTTP Live Streaming](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) (HLS) and Microsoft's [Smooth Streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming#Microsoft_Smooth_Streaming) — but DASH is the only method of adaptive bitrate streaming via HTTP that is based on an open standard.
+Several other technologies do something similar — such as Apple's [HTTP Live Streaming](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) (HLS) and Microsoft's [Smooth Streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming#Microsoft_Smooth_Streaming) — but DASH is the only method of adaptive bitrate streaming via HTTP that is based on an open standard.
 DASH is already in use by sites such as YouTube.

 What does this have to do with EME and MSE?
 MSE-based DASH implementations can parse a manifest, download segments of video at an appropriate bitrate, and feed them to a video element when it gets hungry — using existing HTTP infrastructure.